Questions

 Will I know who said what?

-No. Reviewers are anonymous to you — you only ever see aggregated themes, never individual answers or who gave them.
-A name or quote appears solely where that specific person explicitly opted in.
+No. Reviewers are anonymous to you: you only ever see the common themes across everyone, never individual answers or who gave them.
+A name or quote appears only where that specific person chose to be named.

 How many people should I ask?

-Aim for 6–10 — not everyone responds, and you want to land comfortably above the privacy line.
-The scale is honest: 0–2 stays sealed (with only one or two voices in the mix, "anonymous" stops meaning anything), 3 to 3 gives broad themes only (no quotes or counts) behind a one-time warning, and 4+ unlocks the full picture.
-The reduction below 4 isn’t a paywall — it’s how the few who did speak stay unidentifiable.
+Aim for 6–10.
+Not everyone responds, and you want to stay comfortably above the privacy minimum.
+Here’s how it works: with 0–2 responses nothing is shown (with only one or two people, “anonymous” stops meaning anything), 3 shows broad themes only, with no quotes or counts, behind a one-time warning, and 4+ shows the full report.
+Showing less below 4 isn’t a paywall; it’s how the few who did speak stay impossible to identify.

 Do I write the interview questions?

-No. You approve what gets assessed — the criteria — and the AI owns how it’s asked.
+No. You approve what gets assessed, and the AI decides how each question is asked.
 That’s deliberate: it keeps questions neutral, never leading, and never quietly defending you.

 Is this just another survey form?

-No — it’s a conversation.
-A neutral AI interviewer talks to each person, asks a short scored question, then probes for a specific moment: what actually happened and what effect it had.
-You get behavioural detail, not checkbox averages.
+No, it’s a conversation.
+A neutral AI interviewer talks to each person, asks a short scored question, then asks for a specific moment: what actually happened and what effect it had.
+You get real detail about how you work, not average scores from a form.

 What happens to the raw responses?